rusini/manool/tutorial/lesson-1.md

 Quiz
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-Try to figure out what is going on here (you should have acquired all the clues after completing the [Lesson 3](Lesson-3#start)):
+Try to figure out what is going on here (you should have acquired all the clues after completing [Lesson 3](Lesson-3#start)):

     { {extern "manool.org.18/std/0.5/all"} in
       { (WriteLine) Out -- What do Write/WriteLine return?